veit/python-basics-tutorial/docs/libs/cibuildwheel.rst

 * ``package-dir: .``
 * ``output-dir: wheelhouse``

-You can extend the file to automatically upload the wheels to the :term:`Python Package Index (PyPI)` with:
+You can extend the file to automatically upload the wheels to the :term:`Python Package Index` (:term:`PyPI`) with:

 .. code-block:: yaml